carpentries/lesson-development-training/episodes/audience.md

 At this point, the Trainers will share [the template for a Lesson Design Notes document][design-notes-template] with trainees.
 Trainees should make a copy of this document and fill in their lesson title.
-You will populate other parts of the document with the notesand information they produce throughout the training.
+You will populate other parts of the document with the notes and information they produce throughout the training.

 ::::::::::::::::::::::::::::::::::::::  challenge